psxjoy/fastexcel/website/community/feedback.md

 ---
-id: 'bug-report'
+id: 'feedback'
 title: 'Feedback'
 ---

-# Feedback

 We appreciate all the feedback and suggestions you have.
-If you find any bugs during use, you can submit the issue through the [NEW ISSUE](https://github.com/fast-excel/fastexcel/issues/new/choose) page.
+If you find any bugs during use, you can submit the issue through the [NEW ISSUE](https://github.com/apache/fesod/issues/new/choose) page.

 ## Before Submitting